pinecone-io/nvidia-rag/docs/self-reflection.md

 2. Verify you have sufficient GPU resources:
    - **Required**: 8x A100 80GB or H100 80GB GPUs for optimal latency-optimized deployment
-   - For detailed GPU requirements and supported model configurations, refer to the [NVIDIA NIM documentation](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html#mixtral-8x22b-instruct-v0-1).
+   - For detailed GPU requirements and supported model configurations, refer to the [NVIDIA NIM documentation](https://docs.nvidia.com/nim/large-language-models/latest/supported-models.html).

-   [!NOTE]
-   The Mixtral 8x22B Instruct model is not supported on NVIDIA B200 GPUs.
-Relection will not function on B200 systems with this model.

 ### Deployment Steps